OpenNews/srccon/sponsors.md

 ## Supporting Sponsors

 Want to support SRCCON on a budget?
-Our Supporting sponsorship level lets you help make SRCCON happen!
-Supporting sponsors recieve:
+Our Supporting Sponsorship level lets you help make SRCCON happen!
+Supporting Sponsors receive:

 * 1 guaranteed ticket (purchased separately).
 * Logo on sponsorship page of SRCCON website.